FilipS90/MovieSoup/README.md

 Results list is scrollable.
 Double clicking any of results will do a google search with movie name and year as parameters, to easily check on imdb rating.

+Double clicking on element in keywords list will remove the element.

 In case you want to check Претражи is the Search button.